 In March 2021, TEPC (Telecom Equipment Export Promotion Council) organised India Telecom 2021—a platform for convergence of technologies and business exchange.

 In July 2021, Bharat Broadband Network Limited (BBNL), on behalf of the Department of Telecommunication, invited global tender for the development of BharatNet through the Public-private Partnership model in 9 separate packages across 16 states for a concession period of 30 years.
-Under this project, the government will provide a maximum grant of Rs.
+Under this project, the government provided a maximum grant of Rs.
 19,041 crore (US$ 2.56 billion) as viability gap funding.

-In August 2021, the Department of Telecommunications (DoT) officials stated that it is working on a package, which includes reducing the revenue share licence fee to 6% of adjusted gross revenue (AGR) of the operators from the current 8%.
+In August 2021, the Department of Telecommunications (DoT) officials stated that it is working on a package, which includes reducing the revenue share licence fee to 6% of the adjusted gross revenue (AGR) of the operators from the current 8%.
 This would be done by reducing the 5% universal service obligation levy by two percentage points and providing relief of about Rs.
 3,000 crore (US$ 403.63 million) annually to the operators.

 In October 2021, Telecom Secretary Mr. K. Rajaraman inaugurated the Quantum Communication Lab at the Centre for Development of Telematics (C-DOT), Delhi, and unveiled the indigenously developed Quantum Key Distribution (QKD) solution by C-DOT.
 QKD can support a distance of >100 kms on standard optical fibre.